Board and Staff

 Estrada won a scholarship to the American Musical and Dramatic Academy in New York and later worked as choreographer.
 After working as a lead dancer for Charo, he signed to Total Envision Records in 1998 releasing the hit single, Reggae Twist, and toured extensively performing with top names in the Latin Music world.
 In September 2000, he opened the doors to his own label and released his long-awaited debut album Angel (Vicarious).
 He’s been seen in feature films, on Comedy Central’s The Graham Norton Effect, In the Life on PBS, Friday Night Lights and 30 Rock on NBC and has headlined concerts, theatres and comedy clubs around the world.
 Rebecca has performed in seven languages and in 33 countries to date and has shared the stage with Madonna, Margaret Cho, RuPaul, Jody Watley, and Jimmy Somerville and countless other fabulous stars.
 Estrada has been an intergral part of the recent international burleque revival and has toured the globe extensively to impressive reviews including a headlining appearances in Austria, Warsaw, Munich,and Edinburgh.
 Through his work in his artistic and political endeavors, Jade Esteban Estrada is fast becoming one of the world’s most ground-breaking personalities.

-Stewart Thompson MA, BA, CT, FVCM, FGMS, FMCM, FSCO, FIGOC, FCollT, ACIEA
+Stewart Thompson (MA, BA, CT, FVCM, FGMS, FMCM, FSCO, FIGOC, FCollT, ACIEA), Composer in Residence

 Mr. Thompson is a composer, arranger, musical director, examiner, music publisher and musicologist.
 He began reading contemporary arts music at Manchester Metropolitan University before embarking on a multi-faceted career that has seen him travel across the world as a musician.
 From his beginnings in brass bands and church choir he has explored numerous areas of the musical landscape.
-Recognized as a specialist in lost English music of the early twentieth century, he received his MA from the Open University in 2018 and continues his work in this field as a researcher and music editor at London Music Press,
+Recognized as a specialist in lost English music of the early twentieth century, he received his MA from the Open University in 2018 and continues his work in this field as a researcher and music editor at London Music Press.
+He is assistant professor of Sacred Music at Johann Heinrich Pestalozzi Christian University in Miami.

 A lover of musical theatre since his youth, Mr. Thompson has played in the pit, conducted numerous staged events and has always been interested in orchestration and backstage activities of the theatre.
 His orchestrations have been performed in the UK, United States and across the globe.
 He has particularly been associated with the work of Ber-nard J. Taylor but has provided both live and digital orchestrations for musical productions by several composers either in full or in part.
 He runs the Voce!
 School of Music with his wife Catherine, Musical Theatre Advisor and Examiner to Victoria College (where they met), and works to develop the next generation of musical theatre enthu-siasts in their Doncaster home.